 North Carolina Summer Lawn Care Tips

-If uncared for, North Carolina summers can ruin your lawn.
-The dry heat can quickly turn lush green lawns dry and brown.
-With the summer warmth also comes summer intruders including weeds, insects, moles, and various other pests.
-So what preventative and maintenance measures can you take to ensure that your lawn is beautiful and inviting all summer long?
+North Carolina summers can ruin your lawn if you’re not giving it the proper care & attention it needs.
+The heat & humidity can quickly turn lush green lawns dry and brown.
+The summer warmth also brings summer intruders, including weeds, insects, moles, and various other pests.

 Summer Lawn Watering Tips

-A timed Sprinkler system is ideal, but not everyone has a water management system readily available.
-Not to mention some areas have strict water conservation ordinances.
-If a sprinkler system is not an option, then manual watering is the next best choice.
+A timed Sprinkler system from Hicks Landscape is an ideal, hassle-free solution, but not everyone has a water management system readily available.
+If a sprinkler system is not an option due to strict water conservation ordinances, then manual watering is the next best choice.

-Water your lawn deeply and infrequently, as to not overwater.
-We also recommend watering lawns early in the day, to prepare them for the intense midmorning and afternoon heat.
+- Water early in the day, to prepare your grass for the intense midmorning and afternoon heat.

-While insects and small rodents are perfectly natural within a healthy North Carolina lawn, they can also be a nuisance when trying to maintain the overall beauty of the grass and shrubbery.
+While insects and small rodents can sometimes be a nuisance, they are perfectly natural within a healthy North Carolina lawn.
 It is important to try not to remove every living creature inside your yard.
 Insects are beneficial and necessary, so don’t attempt a complete eradication.

-Applying a mild insecticide in late June or early July will help control many insects common to NC such as beetle grubs, European Chafers, and Japanese Beetles.
-A mild insecticide is best because it will usually not cause much harm to the beneficial insects throughout your lawn.
+An application of a mild insecticide from Hicks Landscape in late June or early July will help control many insects common to North Carolina, such as beetle grubs, European Chafers, and Japanese Beetles.
+A mild insecticide is best because it will control the nuisance pests while reducing harm to the beneficial insects throughout your lawn.

-Well you could handpick them, being sure to remove the roots as well as the exposed stems.
-But this method is usually a bit tedious, time-consuming, and backbreaking for the average homeowner.
-We recommend using high-quality herbicides and weed killers.
+Hicks Landscape recommends using high-quality herbicides and weed killers.
 These are usually sold over the counter, and can easily be applied to weedy areas via a spray bottle.
-This method will not be very effective for lawns which have more weeds than grass, but can help against small patches of weeds or invasive crabgrass.
+This method will be effective against small patches of weeds or invasive crabgrass.